 Campus Security — We are very proud of our safe and friendly campus.
 There are many security features on campus, including Campus Security — who are on duty 24/7, Emergency Call Buttons located across the campus, and a Campus Watch program.

-Foot Patrol — Foot Patrol is a free volunteer service offered by the Brock University Students’ Union that provides students, staff and visitors with a safe escort on and around campus at night, as well as acting as the eyes and ears of Campus Security.
+Campus Security also offers a service that provides students, staff and visitors with a safe escort on and around campus at night.